appcelerator-archive/titanium-bundle/README.md

   }
 ```

-Once your changes have been made, push this branch directly to the appcelerator repo (you will need push permissions)
+Once your changes have been made, push this branch directly to the appcelerator repo.
 ```
 git push appcelerator <version name>
 ```
+If you do not have push permissions, you can get someone who has permission to create the branch in the appc repo and then you can issue a PR against that branch.